Chrisgrr3/StudentManagementSystem/README.md

 # Student Management System Application | Email Application

-This project contains a Email application and Student Database Application.
+This project contains an Email application and Student Database Application.

 **studentDatabaseApp:**
     This application allows users to specify how many students they would like to create, input the first and last names of those students, and input the courses those students